 With the goal of becoming lifelong “Men for and with Others,” we facilitate Christian service in the community all four years.
 The Freshmen, Sophomore, and Junior Service Programs require students to complete a minimum of 16 hours of service.
-Ms. Brabec will visit all Freshman Modern World History and Sophomore Theology classes, and Ms. Mitchell will visit Junior Theology classes early in the first semester to introduce the programs.
-Students will be able to access up-to-date information in the corresponding Google Classroom pages.
+Ms. Brabec has visited all Freshman Modern World History and Sophomore Theology classes, and Ms. Mitchell has visited Mrs. Cardenas’ Junior Theology classes earlier this first semester to introduce the programs.
+Students are be able to access up-to-date information in the corresponding Google Classroom pages.

 Current JHS Juniors and their parents are invited to join us for one of the Summer Service Immersion Information Meetings, either on Monday, October 9, 2017, at 6:00 p.m., or Tuesday, October 10, 2017, at 8:15 a.m. (during the collaboration period) in the Chapel of the North American Martyrs.
 Please select the day that works best for you.

 At Jesuit High School, as part of our curriculum, students are required to fulfill Christian Service hours each year.
 Additionally, we encourage service to be incorporated into each student’s everyday life; however, while all service to others has great value, only service completed during the school year and meeting the criteria specified in classroom presentations by the Service Directors will qualify for the year-level requirement.